IFF Mark II: Mark III

 The profusion of radars that led to the Mark II continued and by 1942 there were almost a dozen sub-types of the Mark II covering sets of frequencies.
-Some, like the IIIN, were tuned to the radars commonly used by the Navy, while others, like the IIIG, to those used by ground radars in the Army and Air Force.
+Some, like the IIN, were tuned to the radars commonly used by the Navy, while others, like the IIG, to those used by ground radars in the Army and Air Force.
 No one unit could respond to them all.
 To add to the problem, the cavity magnetron had matured and a new generation of radars operating in the microwave region was about to enter service, using frequencies on which the IFF receivers could not operate.

 In 1940, English engineer Freddie Williams had considered this problem and suggested that all IFF operations move to a single frequency.
+A superregenerative receiver was used.
 Instead of responding on the radar's frequency and thus mixing with their signal in the receiver, a separate unit would transmit "interrogation" pulses in synchronicity with the radar's pulses, and the received signals would be amplified independently and then mixed with the radar's signals on the display.
 This greatly simplified the airborne equipment because it operated on one frequency, eliminating the complex multi-band system.
-The only disadvantage was that a second transmitter was needed at radar stations.
+The only disadvantage was that a second transmitter and receiver was needed at radar stations.

 Production of the IFF Mark III began at Ferranti and was quickly taken up in the US by Hazeltine.
 It remained the Allies' primary IFF system for the rest of the war; the 176 MHz common frequency was used for many years after.